Specialties

 Life Transitions

-Change, whether perceived as positive or negative, can often bring feelings of restlessness and fear of the unknown.
-Life transitions, such as career changes, shifts in relationships, becoming a parent, moving to a new location, or receiving a life-altering health diagnosis, can be overwhelming.
+Whether seen as positive or negative, change can often bring feelings of restlessness and uncertainty.
+Major life transitions—such as career changes, shifts in relationships, becoming a parent, relocating, or facing a life-altering health diagnosis—can feel overwhelming.

-My goal is to help you process the emotions and thoughts associated with these transitions.
-Together, we’ll explore how these changes fit into your life, helping you integrate them into your sense of self so that you can embrace your new reality with confidence and clarity.
+My goal is to help you navigate the emotions and challenges associated with these changes.
+Together, we’ll explore how these transitions fit into your life and identity, helping you embrace your new reality with confidence and clarity.

 Mental Health Concerns

-If you’re having difficulty getting through your day and completing your responsibilities, it may be a sign that you’re experiencing heightened mental health symptoms.
+If you’re struggling to get through your day and manage your responsibilities, it may indicate that you’re experiencing heightened mental health symptoms.
 I specialize in using Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to address symptoms of depression and anxiety.

-Additionally, I am trained in several evidence-based treatments for posttraumatic stress disorder (PTSD), including Cognitive Processing Therapy (CPT), Prolonged Exposure Therapy (PE), and Written Exposure Therapy (WET).
+I am also trained in several evidence-based treatments for posttraumatic stress disorder (PTSD), including Cognitive Processing Therapy (CPT), Prolonged Exposure Therapy (PE), and Written Exposure Therapy (WET).

-In treatment, I will help you understand the origins of your symptoms, unhook from unhelpful patterns, and develop healthier coping strategies to reduce symptoms and help you feel more yourself.
+In our work together, I will help you understand the root causes of your symptoms, break free from unhelpful patterns, and develop healthier coping strategies to reduce symptoms and restore a sense of well-being.

 Relationship Distress

 Changes in relationships can be deeply stressful and may trigger old wounds.
-In therapy, I can help you identify unhealthy communication patterns and behaviors in your relationships, heal past emotional injuries, and work towards becoming a more securely attached individual.
+In therapy, I will help you identify unhealthy communication patterns, heal past emotional injuries, and work towards building more secure attachments.

-You will also learn how to set healthy boundaries, say "no" when you want, and adopt more flexible ways of being a partner, family member, or friend.
-Additionally, I have completed Gottman Method Couples Therapy Level 1 training and can integrate these concepts into our work together to strengthen your relationships.
+You will also learn to set healthy boundaries, say 'no' when needed, and adopt more flexible ways of being a partner, family member, or friend.
+Additionally, I’ve completed Gottman Method Couples Therapy Level 1 training and can integrate these concepts to strengthen your relationships.

 Culturally-Informed Therapy

-I understand that every individual has unique identities and experiences and strive to remain flexible in my approach to therapy to meet each client's specific needs.
-I prioritize creating space to explore and process relevant aspects of identity, including racial, cultural, gender, religious, sexuality, age, and ability status, and how these may impact mental health symptoms or other concerns.
+I recognize that each person’s identity and experiences are unique, and I adapt my approach to therapy to meet your specific needs.
+I prioritize creating space to explore and process important aspects of identity—such as race, culture, gender, religion, sexuality, age, and ability status—and how these may impact mental health or other concerns.

-For individuals with marginalized identities, experiences of discrimination, mental health stigma, and a sense of not belonging can be significant challenges.
-Additionally, generational differences within the family can lead to conflicts, as well as discrepancies between expectations at home and in external environments like school or work.
-In therapy, my goal is to take an intersectional approach that supports you in embracing all aspects of your identity, cultivating self-compassion, and accepting your unique self.
+For individuals with marginalized identities, experiences of discrimination, mental health stigma, and feelings of not belonging can be significant challenges.
+Generational differences within families can also create conflicts, as well as discrepancies between home life and expectations in settings like school or work.
+In therapy, my goal is to take an intersectional approach that supports you in embracing all facets of your identity, cultivating self-compassion, and accepting your unique self.